inaimathi/house/README.md

 Takes a port-number and starts the server listening on that port.

 #### Handlers
-###### `define-closing-handler`
+###### `define-handler`

-Defines a handler that will close its connection when it finishes sending.
+Defines a handler.
 The handler body has access to three bound symbols in addition to its parameters:

 - `sock`: the requesting socket (should only really be used for `subscribe!` calls, but you can also write things to it if you need to send stuff before the request proper)
 - `session`: the session belonging to the requesting user
 - `parameters`: the raw parameters `alist` (note that each expected parameter is also bound to the corresponding symbol)

+Depending on the keyword parameter `:close-socket?`, it may or may not close the incoming TCP stream after it responds.

 ###### `define-json-handler`

-Defines a `closing-handler` that responds with `"application/json"`, and automatically JSON-encodes its response.
+Defines a closing `handler` that responds with `"application/json"`, and automatically JSON-encodes its response.

-###### `define-stream-handler `

-Defines a handler that keeps its connection open when it finishes sending.
-It's meant to be used for event stream handlers.
-Has the same bound symbols as `define-closing-handler`.

 ###### `define-redirect-handler`